nezda/yawni.github.io/developers.md

 mvn clean install
 ```

-To use Yawni, you must include its core api jar file in your classpath; this is easiest with a Maven dependency:
+To use Yawni, you must include its core API jar file in your classpath; this is easiest with a Maven dependency:

 ```xml
 <dependency>